(a short story about an artist)

 Painting has taken me on an amazing journey of self-discovery and to places I can go only in my imagination.
 I am humbled that others connect with my work and are willing to join me on this adventure.

 I have exhibited my work in several Colorado galleries and other public venues.
 My paintings can be found in private collections around the world.
 In 2001, although still an emerging artist, I was selected to illustrate a children’s book for the Butterfly Pavilion.
 It is titled, Morpha, A Rainforest Story, written by Michael Tennyson and published by Colorado Mountain Club Press.
 I illustrated my second children’s book, Jesus From A to Z, written by Kevin Graham and published by Windom Publishing Co. in 2009.
 This book has won nine national awards.
+Several of my paintings can also be found in Mort Persky's book of love poems, Your Eyes That Told Me Yes, published in 2017.
 I have illustrated two local artist's CD covers - Lexi Lyon's "The Words I Finally Got Right" and Anna Smith's "Birds of a Feather."

 I have no formal art training.
 My education includes Bachelor of Arts degrees in elementary education and special education from the University of Northern Colorado and a Master’s degree in counseling psychology from the University of Colorado at Denver.
 I recently retired, after 30 years of service, from Aurora Public Schools.
 I currently reside in Aurora, CO with my husband.